-FLSA classification distinguishing employees entitled to overtime (non-exempt) from those who are not (exempt) based on duties and salary tests.
+The FLSA classification distinguishing employees entitled to overtime pay (non-exempt) from those who are not (exempt) — determined by both a salary-basis test and a duties test, with misclassification being one of the most expensive US payroll mistakes.

 We reclassified our junior team leads from exempt to non-exempt after a duties audit confirmed they spent most of their time on individual-contributor work.